Adopt A Drain

 ACTIVE PROJECTS UNDER CONSTRUCTION

-Construction of the stormwater improvements on Phase 2 of the West Washington Street Drainage Improvements were financed by the Clean Water State Revolving Fund (SRF).
-The SRF program is administered by the Illinois Environmental Protection Agency and receives a portion of its money to fund these types of projects from the U.S. Environmental Protection Agency.
-This project includes the construction of a 19-acre-feet detention basin, storm and sanitary sewer improvements, rain garden, bio-swales and other water quality improvement features.
-Once complete, it will reduce flooding and improve water quality for area residents and businesses in the West Washington Street Watershed by filtering pollutants from stormwater runoff in the watershed.
+Construction of the stormwater improvements on Phases 2 and 3 of the West Washington Street Drainage Improvements are being financed by the Clean Water State Revolving Fund (SRF).
+The SRF program is administered by the Illinois Environmental Protection Agency (Illinois EPA) and receives a portion of its money to fund these types of projects from the U.S. Environmental Protection Agency.
+The projects include construction of a 19-acre-feet detention basin, storm and sanitary sewer improvements, rain gardens, bioswales, and other water quality improvement features.
+Phase 2 was completed in December 2018 and Phase 3 is expected to be completed in May 2020.
+The projects will reduce flooding and improve water quality for area residents and businesses in the West Washington Street Watershed by filtering pollutants from stormwater runoff in the watershed.
 SRF programs operate in each state to provide communities the resources necessary to build, maintain, and improve the infrastructure that protects one of our most valuable resources: water.

 West Washington Street – Phase 1.
 This phase of the project was completed in November 2014.
 The project included the construction of Preservation Pond and storm sewer and street improvements around the intersection of Washington Street and Russell Street.
 A total of 10 acre-feet of stormwater storage was provided in this phase of the project at a cost of $5.2 million.